G-JK/Kidney_Dieses_Prediction/README.md

-# Kidney_Dieses_Prediction
+# Kidney_Disease_Prediction

-With given test reports of various patients, need to predict wheather the Patient is suffereing from Kidney Dises or not.
+With given test reports of various patients, need to predict wheather the Patient is suffereing from Kidney Disease or not.